RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-02-10-newsletter.md

 ### Code Clinics
-Code Clinics are fortnightly support sessions run on alternate Wednesdays by the RSE team and IT Services’ Research and Innovation IT (ITS R&I) team.
+Code Clinics are fortnightly support sessions run on alternate Wednesdays by the RSE Team and IT Services’ Research and Innovation IT (ITS R&I) team.
 They are open to anyone at TUOS writing code for research to get help with programming problems and general advice on best practice.

 At each session, members of the RSE and/or ITS R&I teams will be available to review code, advise, troubleshoot and suggest ways to improve your computational workflows.